micmejia/bible-dump/NKJV/Exodus/Exod 28.md

 "Now take Aaron your brother, and his sons with him, from among the children of Israel, that he may minister to Me as priest, Aaron _and_ Aaron's sons: Nadab, Abihu, Eleazar, and Ithamar.

 ###### 2
-And you shall make [^a]holy garments for Aaron your brother, for glory and for beauty.
+And you shall make holy garments for Aaron your brother, for glory and for beauty.

 ###### 3
 So you shall speak to all _who are_ gifted artisans, whom I have filled with the spirit of wisdom, that they may make Aaron's garments, to consecrate him, that he may minister to Me as priest.

 ###### 4
-And these _are_ the garments which they shall make: a breastplate, an [^b]ephod, a robe, a skillfully woven tunic, a turban, and a sash.
+And these _are_ the garments which they shall make: a breastplate, an ephod, a robe, a skillfully woven tunic, a turban, and a sash.
 So they shall make holy garments for Aaron your brother and his sons, that he may minister to Me as priest. ## The Ephod

 ###### 5
 "They shall take the gold, blue, purple, and scarlet _thread,_ and the fine linen,